JamesBakerMM/TeachAndDraw/contributing.md

 TaD is focused on keeping to a small set of features.
 We do not want to add a large number of convenience features or edgecase features to the library.

 Over time that would make the library grow into something that defeats its original purpose of being a small api, all  of which can be taught over the course of a 12 weekish course.

+# Bug Fixes
+Lodge an issue first to match your pr against.
+If it is a bug, please provide a small reproducable example that we can test against to confirm whether or not it is an issue.